Skip to content

 Key properties:

-• locale is a reactive ref; setting .value triggers language switch (fire-and-forget, use setLocale() to await)
+• locale is a reactive ref; setting .value triggers a language switch asynchronously — use setLocale() to await it

 • isLoading, isInitializing, and translationCache are readonly refs